Mina-Amir/mina-amir-employees/README.md

 # Objective

 This is a simple app that take from the user a text file that contains data about multiple employees working on multiple projects in a specific format and detect the most two employees that have worked together for each project and show a table.
-On each row of the table you find the first employee ID, the second employee ID, the project ID, and the days of the two employees spent working together.
+On each row of the table you will find the first employee ID, the second employee ID, the project ID, and the days of the two employees spent working together.

 # How it works